 - too many white with black dots

-For a deadly finish and a decisive accuracy, this is the best boot for you.
-The fourth generation Furon boot suppresses the previous model with a new layer construction and frame design for a superior fit.
+If you are looking for the best football boots for a deadly finish and a decisive accuracy, this is the best football boots for you.
+The fourth-generation Furon boot suppresses the previous model with a new layer construction and frame design for a superior fit.

 The feel around the front of the foot is superb, and the tongue-less upper design gives a very clean and comfortable fit.